 Finding fresh ways to entertain guests at an event can be a challenge at the best of times.
 But entertainment when an event is virtual is a whole new layer of difficulty.
 So how can virtual entertainment bring your event to life?
 Read on to be inspired.

-In the last few months we’ve all come to realise that whilst virtual meetings are brilliant at helping us stay in touch, they’re also exhausting.
-It’s hard to appear emotionally engaged for long periods of time but in the new workplace ‘normal’ it looks like Zoom is here to stay.
+In the last year we’ve all come to realise that whilst virtual meetings are brilliant at helping us stay in touch, they’re also exhausting.
+It’s hard to appear emotionally engaged for long periods of time but in the new workplace ‘normal’ it looks like virtual is here to stay.
 Luckily there are plenty of ways to liven up the experience and get participants engaged.

-We spoke to Adam Sternberg, Director of Sternberg Clarke and asked for his recommendations on how to bring the buzz back to events and meetings through virtual entertainment.
+For our virtual events we partner with leading entertainment agency Sternberg Clarke so we can offer our clients a range of virtual entertainment solutions that engage and excite but are also tailored to suit a company’s ethos.
+We spoke to their Director, Adam Sternberg, and asked for his recommendations on how to bring the buzz back to events and meetings through virtual entertainment.

 Let’s start with his 5 entertainment tips to ensure you get the most out of your virtual entertainment.